The Art of Refusing Without Being Disliked: Moving Beyond the Too-Direct 「無理です」

 If there is no bridge at all, the refusal may feel cold.

-Natural ways to refuse in different situations
+Natural ways to refuse by situation

 「行けません。」